FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 Framework (NPF) and the development of Regional Land Use, Employment and Strategies with

-key partners and the Southern Regional Assembly.---
+key partners and the Southern Regional Assembly.
+---
 13

 ***The key objectives of the 2025 Revenue Budget are set out below:***